Paul Hoather – Executive Chef / Director

 The food is all about the quality of the produce and the flavour.
 I’m over the ‘tweezer’ food and that’s why places like this really do it for me.

 Next stop – L P Meats.
 I highly recommend this place.
 It’s owned by fellow New Zealander Luke Powell.
 Luke worked at Whitehouse Restaurant at a young age and he was head chef at the amazing age of 23 at Tetsuya’s (rated 4th best restaurant in the world).

-He imported an American smoker and is making his own sausages, cured meats and charcutterie – it is essentially a butchery combined with a restaurant.
+He imported an New Zealand smoker and is making his own sausages, cured meats and charcutterie – it is essentially a butchery combined with a restaurant.
 Lots of protein on the plate but it’s very simple, pure cooking.
 I loved it, so if you’re heading to Sydney, put it on your list of places to dine.